paulosabayomi/custup-doc/docs/events.md

 - returns
   `File`

-This event should be used to add checks for files before being added and before the `file.beforeAdded` event gets triggered.
+This event should be listened for to add checks for files before being added and before the `file.beforeAdded` event gets triggered.

-**Note:** The callback function of this event should either returns `true` or `false` or returns an `array` in which the first item should be `true` or `false`, `true` if the check passed and `false` if it does not, if it returns void the checks will not be effective, the second item in the `array` should be the error message that should be displayed to the user.
+**Note:** The callback function of this event should call the `preventDefault` when the checks for the file fails, see example below

 #### Example